melo601/YoutubeVancet/README.md

 **Video playback not working (buffer issue)**

-For 18.02.33 hotfix :
+For 17.34.36/17.39.35/18.02.33/18.21.34 :
 - Enable `spoof protobuf` option on Vanced settings -> Video (If `protobuf spoof` option is enabled by default, re-enable `spoof protobuf` option.
 Buffering problem should fix.

 For older version :
-- Enable `Fix video playback buffer issue` option on YouTube Settings -> Vanced Settings -> Extended Settings and try again, if not works, install 18.02.33 hotfix version.
+- Enable `Fix video playback buffer issue` option on YouTube Settings -> Vanced Settings -> Extended Settings and try again, if not works, install newer version.

 **No internet connection:**
 - Remove your account from Vanced MicroG (If have and try again)